-Recommendation Government response ITSR expectation Agency Status ITSR assessment Target date analysis of introducing level 1 ATP as well as level 2 ATP, as recommended by the Commission.
+Recommendation Government response ITSR expectation Agency Status ITSR assessment Target date protection system.
+RailCorp will also undertake a comprehensive review which will include a risk assessment, technical feasibility and cost benefit analysis of introducing level 1 ATP as well as level 2 ATP, as recommended by the Commission.
 Consistent with recommendation 34 any future options will need to be assessed by independent verification of acceptable risk.
 36. ITSR should impose a standard in relation to the collection and use of data from data loggers.
 Supported in principle for implementation through other means.
 ITSR will introduce regulations including for data loggers that set out the expectations (or performance outcomes) required of industry.
 The regulations will be developed on a national basis, through the National Transport Commission (NTC) process, to ensure consistent application across the Australian rail industry.
 Notwithstanding the expectation that industry will develop and maintain appropriate safety standards, ITSR will retain the power to mandate such standards if the industry clearly fails to deliver satisfactory safety outcomes.
 ITSR will refer matter to NTC for development of national regulation in the interim; ITSR will review existing standards set in access agreements to ensure adequate standards for collection and use of data.
-ITSR Open Acceptable Response 31/10/2010
+ITSR Open Acceptable response 01/02/2011

-This is an indicative timeframe which has been agreed to by the agency responsible and ITSR. + This indicates a slippage with a revised date.
+^{} This is an indicative timeframe which has been agreed to by the agency responsible and ITSR.

-This indicates Closure - Subject to the implementation of an approved program or plan.
++ This indicates a slippage with a revised date. # This indicates closure - subject to the implementation of an approved program or plan.

 Recommendation Government response ITSR expectation Agency Status ITSR assessment Target date 37.
 The standard in relation to the collection and use of data from data loggers should provide that such information must be accessed in the circumstances of any accident or incident and can be accessed to monitor driver performance generally.
-Supported in principle for implementation through other means (see R. 36).
+Supported in principle for implementation through other means (see recommendation 36).
 Information from data loggers can be accessed to monitor for any incident or accident and can be accessed to monitor a driver's performance generally.
-ITSR will refer matter to NTC for development of national regulation; ITSR will adopt national regulation in the interim; ITSR will seek from RailCorp proposals to improve the monitoring of driver performance (especially for training purposes) ITSR Open Acceptable Response 31/10/2010
+ITSR will refer matter to NTC for development of national regulation; ITSR will adopt national regulation in the interim; ITSR will seek from RailCorp, proposals to improve the monitoring of driver performance (especially for training purposes) ITSR Open Acceptable response 01/02/2011

-This is an indicative timeframe which has been agreed to by the agency responsible and ITSR. + This indicates a slippage with a revised date. # This indicates Closure - Subject to the implementation of an approved program or plan.
+^{} This is an indicative timeframe which has been agreed to by the agency responsible and ITSR. + This indicates a slippage with a revised date. # This indicates closure - subject to the implementation of an approved program or plan.

 Recommendation Government response ITSR expectation Agency Status ITSR assessment Target date 38.
 There must be compatibility of communications systems throughout the rail network.
 It is essential that all train drivers, train controllers, signallers, train guards and supervisors of trackside work gangs in New South Wales be able to communicate using the same technology.
 Supported and being implemented.
 The National Standing Committee of Transport endorsed the Australasian Railway Association working with operators and regulators, including RailCorp and ITSR, to develop a national approach on communications systems, which has agreed minimum functionality requirements for train radio systems.
 RailCorp plans to implement a digital train radio system.
 An objective of this system is for it to be interoperable with existing analogue radio systems.
 Because of the technical complexities associated with achieving inter-operability, this has been a longer-term initiative and the first stage of its implementation will commence in 2005.
-ITSR to ensure functionality and compatibility requirements included in national standard, currently under development by the Australasian Railway Association.
-ITSR to ensure RailCorp/ARTC Radio Functionality for next generation technology compatibility requirements.
-ITSR Open Acceptable Response 31/12/2012
+ITSR to ensure functionality and compatibility requirements are included in national standard, currently under development by the Australasian Railway Association.
+ITSR to ensure RailCorp/ARTC radio functionality for next generation technology meets compatibility requirements.
+ITSR Open Acceptable response 31/12/2012